-Students interested in majoring in Astronomy, Astronomy and Physics, or Geophysics and Planetary Sciences should consult early and often with an Astronomy academic advisor on which astronomy (AS) 200-, 300-, and 400-level courses to take in which semester.
+Students interested in majoring in Astronomy or Astronomy and Physics should consult early and often with an Astronomy academic advisor on which astronomy (AS) 200-, 300-, and 400-level courses to take in which semester.
 Review the undergraduate advising guide for additional information.

 - BU Student Link — up-to-date information regarding current course sections, meeting times, and locations

 - BU CAS Bulletin — undergraduate course offerings, prerequisites, and Hub requirements